 Professional learning while on the job is an important perk to any job.
 An essential lesson to remember is: if you have a job that teaches you, you’ll remain engaged and happy to work there.

-When we start a new job, it’s often challenging because we’re learning all the ins and outs of the new position.
+When we start a new job, it’s often challenging because we’re learning all the new position’s ins and outs.
 This keeps us on our toes and sharp.
 As we get comfortable in our positions, we tend to go on autopilot and become less engaged unless our jobs offer professional learning opportunities.

 Professional Development Draws Focus Away From Perks and Salary